Wescosville, Pennsylvania

 Wescosville is a census-designated place located in Lehigh County, Pennsylvania.
 It is located between Allentown and Trexlertown in Lower Macungie Township.
-It is part of the Lehigh Valley, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

+As of the 2010 census, the population of Wescosville was 5,872.
 Its ZIP Codes are split between the Allentown codes of 18103, 18104, and 18106.
-As of the 2010 census the population was 5,872.

 History

 Wescosville was named after Philip Wesco, who operated a local inn in the 1820s.

 Geography

 Wescosville is located in south-central Lehigh County in the northern corner of Lower Macungie Township.
 It has a total area of 7.1 sqkm of which 0.01 sqkm, or 0.15%, is water, according to the U.S. Census Bureau.
 The community drains south toward Little Lehigh Creek and north toward Cedar Creek, a tributary of the Little Lehigh.
 Wescosville is part of the Lehigh River watershed.